P-250 Scholarship 2016

 Any current student (first year, sophomore, or junior) who has been actively involved in the areas of leadership and service on or off campus may apply for the Project 250 Award.

 Applications are completed online by following the navigation bar to the left.
-Each applicant must also provide the Project 250 Award recommendation web form to three references for completion.
+Each applicant must also provide the Project 250 Award recommendation web form to two references for completion.

 The application, grade and social status release, and all recommendations will be turned in at the Campus Programs & Organizations Office.